PubMed ID: 20307353

 To evaluate the effect of increasing the consumption of a variety of whole grain foods by individuals not routinely consuming such foods on markers of cardiovascular disease (CVD) risk to inform the development of dietary guidelines.

-adult aged 18 to 65 years; body mass index higher than 25kg/m2 who were consuming less than 30g whole grain a day.
+Adults aged 18 to 65 years; BMI higher than 25kg/m2 who were consuming less than 30g whole grains a day.

-- Previous diagnosis of cardiovascular disease or diabetes or treatment for hyperlipidemia
+- Previous diagnosis of CVD or diabetes or treatment for hyperlipidemia

 - Smoking more than 20 cigarettes per day, or with a history of substance abuse